Melinysh/dropboxfs/README.md

 # dropboxfs

 A [FUSE](https://github.com/libfuse/libfuse) for seamlessly interacting with Dropbox written in Go.
+Dropboxfs allows you to mount your Dropbox and use it as if it was a local filesystem.
+All changes made through dropboxfs will be sync'ed with Dropbox.

 ### How to run it